 Rogue was founded by Joshua Porcell (UMBC 07’) and is operated by Josh and teammates Kyle Hartzell (Salisbury 07’) teammates at Essex CC (Essex 05’), and Terry Kimener (UMBC 08’) teammates at UMBC.
-The three partnered together to create a lacrosse training company that embodies the perseverance and sacrifice they all have made to play at the sports highest level.
+The three partnered together to create a lacrosse conditioning and training company that embodies the perseverance and sacrifice they all have made to play at the sports highest level.
+Our lacrosse leagues

 After Essex, Josh was recruited to UMBC and Kyle to Salisbury University.
 Josh would start at midfield and go on with the Retrievers to appear in two NCAA tournaments and make school history by helping lead his team to the university’s first NCAA Quarterfinal appearance in 2007.
 Kyle, originally a midfielder and then long-pole middie at Essex, switched to close defense at Salisbury.
 This was a huge transition for Kyle – going to the D3 powerhouse Salisbury to compete for a coveted starting Defense spot – and it was a challenge he not only welcomed, but attacked, earning a starting position.
 Kyle would go on to win one more National Championship with Salisbury (07’) and earn All-American honors as well (07’).